architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-CEA-optimization.rst

 ----------
 This tool utilize genetic algorithms to identify energy supply system configurations that minimize the three
 objectives:

-- **min.
-Costs**: annualized capital costs and operational costs
+- min.
+Costs: annualized capital costs and operational costs
-- **min.
-Emissions**: annual green house gas emissions from the technology operation
+- min.
+Emissions: annual green house gas emissions from the technology operation
-- **min.
-Primary Energy**: annual primary energy consumptions
+- min.
+Primary Energy: annual primary energy consumptions

 The results from the optimization is a collection of pareto-optimum solutions.